sunnysingh/sunnysingh.io/src/posts/tech-debt/index.md

 - 🎧 [Listen to the podcast](http://sunny.link/pod62)
 - 📺 [Watch the video](https://youtu.be/J1FO-2pRGDE)

 In general, a large community size means more resources available to you for debugging issues and finding accompanying libraries.
-Even in the case of Angular, there are still tons of resources out there to continue maintaing those projects.
+Even in the case of Angular, there are still tons of resources out there to continue maintaining those projects.